Westfield Labs is aiming to attract more mall traffic by making use of large displays.

 Westfield’s next step is to engage with customers before and after their shopping trip.
 This will allow consumers to search for particular products and see the location of the store once they have found what they are looking for.
 It will allow Westfield to follow up with the customer afterward and allow for sharing of information.

-The app from Pyramid which was launched last year, allows shoppers to set text, voice, photo and GPs reminders of exactly wh ere they parked their vehicle.
+The app from Pyramid, which was launched last year, allows shoppers to set text, voice, photo, and GP reminders of exactly where they parked their vehicle.

 Gathering data is a small part of the overall process.
 Mall owners and retailers need to be able to share all the data.
-The ideal would be to know when a consumer who arranged for in-store collection arrives at the mall.
-They can be guided to the closest parking spot and the retailer could be alerted to prepare their purchased item or to offer them a special promotion.
-In the event that the purchaser is linked to a mall loyalty program, the option to have them greeted by a personal shopper exists.
+The ideal would be to know when a consumer who arranged for an in-store collection arrives at the mall.
+They can be guided to the closest parking spot, and the retailer could be alerted to prepare their purchased item or to offer them a special promotion.
+If the purchaser is linked to a mall loyalty program, the option to have them greeted by a personal shopper exists.

 More opportunities will arise for mall operators to interact with visitors and retailers.